 Social video marketing transports messages and values using short films, live streams and stories.
 Whether YouTube, TikTok or Instagram is best suited for your business depends on your target audience and topics.
 With the right strategy and our top ten tips, even small and medium-sized enterprises (SMEs) with a small budget can benefit.

 Why are videos so popular on the web?
 Classic and linear TV is going out of fashion and Internet users are becoming their own lead director.
 YouTube, being the market leader worldwide, uploads 400+ hours of video material every minute.
 Most people think of YouTube when hearing the keyword social video or video marketing.
 But we don't want to forget niche providers like Twitch or rising stars like TikTok in this blog post.

 The right format

 Explaining to your customers how your products work in helpful short films fulfils two goals:

-- Your customers will be happy to get a short and crisp explanation instead of tedious pages of instructions.
-People's attention span has been steadily reduced by the Internet and social media.
+- Your customers are happy to get a short and snappy explanation rather than slogging through pages and pages of instructions.
+People's attention span has been reduced more and more by the internet and social media.

 Publish social videos

 You can embed videos on your website, blog or webshop and share them on social media platforms.
 If you publish videos regularly as a company, it's best to create your own channel on YouTube.